Design

 Projection design and assisting assignment(s)

-DRAM 334a/b - Advanced Projection Design: Wendall K. Harrington, Shawn Boyle, and others
+DRAM 334a - Projection in Practice: Wendall K. Harrington, Shawn Boyle

-DRAM 344a/b - Advanced Professional Projection Design: Wendall K. Harrington, Shawn Boyle, Marjorie Folkman
+DRAM 394b - Advanced Topics in Projection Design: Wendall K. Harrington, Shawn Boyle

 DRAM 414a/b - Projection Seminar: Facilitated by Shawn Boyle

-DRAM 444a/b - Professional Development: Shawn Boyle, Marjorie Folkman
+DRAM 444a/b - Professional Development: Wendall K. Harrington, Shawn Boyle

 Two one-term electives (in consultation with Projection faculty)